 The test is valid when it comprises at least 50 per cent of the low, medium and high speed windows that are within the tolerances defined for the CO2 characteristic curve.

-For NOVC-HEVs and OVC-HEVs, if the minimum requirement of 50% between tol1H and tol1L is not met, the upper positive tolerance tol1H may be increased by steps of 1 % until the 50% target is reached.
-When using this mechanism, the value of tol1H shall never exceed 50 per cent.
+For NOVC-HEVs and OVC-HEVs, if the minimum requirement of 50 per cent between tol1H and tol1L is not met, the upper positive tolerance tol1H may be increased until the value of tol1H reaches 50 per cent.

+For OVC-HEVs when no MAWs are calculated as result of the ICE not turning on, the test is still valid.

 4.5.2.
 Assessment of trip validity (for analysis with 3-phase WLTP)